 Secret Server has the ability to setup a Java Console API to retrieve values from Secret Server without embedding a password.
 This allows scripts to retrieve passwords from Secret Server while keeping both the password and credentials to Secret Server secure.
 The Secret Server Java Console is setup using a user in Secret Server but the password is changed and hardware specific so copying the jar file to other machines will not allow it to access Secret Server.
 As a user in Secret Server, an admin can choose to share only specific Secrets with the account running the Java Console.
 As a Java implementation, this can be used on any OS including Windows, Mac, Linux and Unix.

-Requires Version 7.8 and Enterprise Plus Edition
+Requires Version 7.8 or higher and Enterprise Plus Edition

 Installing the Java Console